JackWJW/pyGSLModel/README.md

 ### Standard Simulations of Metabolism
 With a prepared model, you are ready to run some metabolic simulations!
 To do this you can make use of the `run_metabolic_model` function.
 This function allows you to simulate your model given a particular method and objective function.
-The methods include standard FBA which would be enforced via `method = "LFBA"`, a multiple-FBA approach in which multiple solutions are found for different lienar paths within GSL metabolism based on the selected objective and recombined into a distribution representative ensemble model: `method = "mFBA"`.
+The methods include standard FBA which would be enforced via `method = "FBA"`, a multiple-FBA approach in which multiple solutions are found for different lienar paths within GSL metabolism based on the selected objective and recombined into a distribution representative ensemble model: `method = "mFBA"`.
 To specify the GSL objective function for simulation you select one of `D14_Neuron` for a Day 14 I3Neuron, `D28_Neuron` for a Day 28 I3Neuron, `AC` for an IAstrocyte or `MG` for an IMicroglia in the `objective_choice=` argument.
 These define the set of reactions in the objective function that the solution will optimise for.

 ```python
 # Imports